WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 No.
 A CoinJoin is a multi round interactive process, and requires fast signing by the participants, thus the keys need to be on a hot computer.
 Thus you have to send the bitcoins (in small portions > 0.1 BTC if needed) from your hardware wallet to a `hot` Wasabi Wallet, do the CoinJoin and then send them back to a new address on the Hardware wallet for cold-storage.
+You can also CoinJoin directly from your hot wallet into your hardware wallet, which is more private and saves one transaction.
 Read more [here](/using-wasabi/ColdWasabi.md#cold-wasabi-protocol)
 :::